cellml/libcellml/docs/tutorials/examples/actions/examples_annotate_model.rst

 ====================

 libCellML does not provide annotation functionality directly, but it can help with some of the things that you might need to know in order to implement your own.
-Each annotation is attached to an unique ID locator which can be retrieved and edited.
+Each annotation is attached to a unique ID locator which can be retrieved and edited, or created automatically if you haven't already set them yourself.
 Since CellML is a subset of XML, any item may have an ID attribute, including operations within the MathML blocks, CellML entities, and CellML non-entity items (connections, encapsulations etc).
-The ID attributes themselves must follow the specification rules: please see :cellml2:`1.2.5 XML ID attributes<specA2.html?issue=1.2.5>` for details.
+These ID attributes themselves must follow the specification rules: please see :cellml2:`1.2.5 XML ID attributes<specA2.html?issue=1.2.5>` for details.

 .. container:: gotcha

-  At present, items within MathML blocks which have :code:`id` attributes are not editable by the annotation class.
+  At present, items within MathML blocks which have :code:`id` attributes are not retrieved or edited by the annotation class.
   Any editing or manipulation must be done external to libCellML.

 Annotation tools for entity items